Coronavirus: UK approves Pfizer-BioNTech vaccine, to roll out next week | DW | 02.12.2020

 ''We are focusing on moving with the same level of urgency to safely supply a high-quality vaccine around the world,'' Bourla said in a statement.
 "This authorization is a goal we have been working toward since we first declared that science will win, and we applaud the MHRA for their ability to conduct a careful assessment and take timely action to help protect the people of the UK," he said.

-"The public deserve nothing less," she added, stressing that her agency's certification process was no different to counterparts in the US and EU.
+"The public deserves nothing less," she added, stressing that her agency's certification process was no different to counterparts in the US and EU.

 Read more:When will we have a COVID-19 vaccine?